 Nursing school is certainly a time to study and make sure you’re learning the material.
 And keep in mind, you’re not just taking one difficult course.
 To reach graduation on time, you’ll need to take three or four hard courses at the same time.

 So you’ll need to set aside time to study for each of them.
+While each student is different, it is recommended that nursing students spend 2 to 4 hours per day studying.
 That leads up to our next point.

 Time management is a critical skill regardless of the university program you enroll in.
+However, it is especially important amongst nursing students, as the average nursing student only gets around 5.7 hours of sleep per night.
 It’s important to find balance in your days so you don’t get overwhelmed.

 Get a day planner (on your phone is fine).
 Start blocking off time to study.
 Begin projects early and work on them incrementally so that you’re never down to the wire.